12 August 2006

 A tough-tackling wing-half with Ballymena United in the late ‘60s, it was a move to Glentoran in 1969 that allowed Roy Coyle to make his name.
 A much decorated three seasons at the Oval brought speculation about a move to England, but it took Coyle’s own initiative to finally clinch a move across the Irish Sea.
 He requested that Glentoran allow him to go on trial to Sheffield Wednesday, and so impressed was the Owl’s boss Derek Dooley that he offered Coyle a contract in March 1972.
 It wasn’t the first time he showed such commitment to his career, he had earlier quit his job as a coalman to devote himself full-time to football, but on the part-time wage Glentoran were paying him.

 The 1972/73 season saw Coyle play twenty-four Division Two matches, and earn himself a place in Terry Neill’s Northern Ireland squad, starting in an impressive 1-1 draw with Portugal in March 1973.
 Twenty-five club appearances the following season saw Coyle maintain his place in the Northern Ireland squad, but he generally appeared from the bench.
 Early in the 1974/75 season, Coyle stepped down a division to sign for Grimsby Town.
-He lasted just over a year at Blundell Park before returning to the Irish League in October 1974.
+He added both bite and accurate distribution to the Mariner's midfield in a season in which he scored just once, a 25 yarder against Watford.

-The surprising thing about Coyle’s return to Northern Ireland was not just his destination, Linfield, but that he was appointed as player-manager in succession to ex-Northern Ireland international, Billy Campbell.
-It was to be the beginning of a thirty-one year management career in which he would become the most successful manager ever in Irish football.
+The surprising thing about Coyle’s return to Northern Ireland in November 1975 was not just his destination, Linfield, but that he was appointed as player-manager in succession to ex-Northern Ireland international, Billy Campbell.
+It was the beginning of a thirty year management career in which he would become the most successful manager ever in Irish football.
 Coyle ended his playing career in May 1980, having added many honours to his collection, including the Irish Cup medal that had eluded at Glentoran.

 Northern Ireland Cap Details: